Beacon City Schools

 The Beacon City School District (also known as the Beacon City Schools) is one of 18 public school districts serving residents of Dutchess County, New York, United States.
 The district serves the City of Beacon and parts of the Town of Fishkill and Town of Wappinger; it is one of 57 small city school districts in New York State.

 The district is composed of four elementary schools, a middle school, a high school, an administration building, and a transportation facility.
-It has a student enrollment of 2577 students as of end of the 2020-21 school year.
+It has a student enrollment of 2,577 students as of end of the 2020–21 school year.

-Its elementary school serves pre-kindergarten through 5th grade, its middle school serves 6-8th grade and the high school serves 9-12th grade.
+Its elementary school serves pre-kindergarten through 5th grade, its middle school serves 6th–8th grades and the high school serves 9th–12th grades.